-Version 9 adds some HTML5 support, with limited support for CSS3 (no CSS3 gradients, for example).
-IE 10 has excellent support for both HTML5 and all levels of CSS3
+Version 9 adds some HTML5 support, with limited support for CSS3 (no gradients, for example).
+IE 10+ has excellent support for both HTML5 and all levels of CSS3

 Version 6 has excellent support for CSS3, including some interesting proposals of its own.
 All versions (on both Windows and Mac OS X) have strong support for CSS 1 and 2.
 Uses the Webkit rendering engine.

-Version 13 (again, the latest version as of this writing) has excellent support for CSS and HTML5, particularly in forms.
-Previously used the Presto rendering engine, but is transitioning to Webkit.
+Version 22 (again, the latest version as of this writing) has excellent support for CSS and HTML5, particularly in forms.
+Previously used the Presto rendering engine, but has now transitioned to Blink.
 An under-appreciated browser with an excellent web development environment which is also strong on mobile platforms.